 Agriculture bills will boost farming, get better price for produce, says BJP chief amid protests

-Opposition parties and farmers in Haryana and Punjab are protesting against the bill and demanding that they be withdrawn
+Opposition parties and farmers in Haryana and Punjab are protesting against the bill and demanding that they be withdrawn.

-Bharatiya Janata Party National President Jagat Prakash Nadda on Wednesday said the three agriculture bills introduced by the Centre in Parliament will boost the farming sector and help farmers get a better price for their produce amidst vehement protest from the Opposition parties and the farmers’ groups.
+Bharatiya Janata Party National President Jagat Prakash Nadda on Wednesday said the three agriculture bills introduced by the Centre in Parliament will boost the farming sector and help farmers get a better price for their produce, amid vehement protests from Opposition parties and farmers’ groups.

 “All these three bills that are being discussed in the Lok Sabha and Rajya Sabha... they are very far-sighted,” Nadda said at a press conference at the party headquarters in Delhi.
 “We are passing the bills keeping this farsightedness in mind.”

 The Narendra Modi-led government had on Monday introduced the Farmers’ Produce Trade and Commerce (Promotion and Facilitation) Bill, the Farmers Empowerment and Protection Agreement on Price Assurance and Farm Services Bill to replace the ordinances promulgated earlier.

 Farmers in Haryana and Punjab have demanded that the bills be withdrawn.
+The ordinances seek to include private players in agriculture and promote hurdle-free sale of produce, but the farmers argue that they will bring about corporate dominance.
+Farmers’ unions have said the legislations were “corporate agriculture bills” which were framed to suit “big corporates who seek to dominate the Indian food and agriculture business”.

+Agriculture and markets are also state subjects, so the ordinances appear to encroach on state functions.
+Punjab Chief Minister Amarinder Singh had opposed the ordinances, saying they had not been discussed with his state.

 On Tuesday, Sukhbir Badal, the president of the National Democratic Alliance ally Shiromani Akali Dal, voted against the bill, saying that his party was not consulted before the bill was brought to Parliament, The Tribune reported.
 Nadda said they were talking to the Akali Dal to address their concerns.